PeakockCode/customer_analysis_twentytems/README.md

   - Analyze the dataset to understand its structure and quality.

 **3. SQL Data Cleaning and Preparation:**
-  - Import the updated CSV into Microsoft SQL Server for cleaning, standardization and preparation.
+  - Import the CSV file into Microsoft SQL Server for cleaning, standardization and preparation.
   - Create selects or views for simplified access to key columns and metrics.
   - SQL queries for data cleaning and preparation can be found in:
     Path: assets/sql/queries